St9rinsky/VIDEO-GAMES-SALES-ANALYSIS/README.md

    * How many calls are being handled by each call center?
    * What is the average responce time and are SLA's met?
    * What is the average call duration and is it dependent on location or issue at hand?
+3. **Call reasons and issue resolution**
+   * What are the most common reasons customers contact the call centers?
+   * How does the call reason impact customer sentiment or resolution time?

+## I took the following steps to create the dashboard
+1. Imported the raw data into Ms Excel.
+2. Cleaned and Normalised the Data in Excel.
+3. Created Pivot Tables to Analyse the data.
+4. Imported the Excel file into Power BI.
+5. Created Visualisations on Power BI from all the insights found using pivot tables in Excel.
+6. Published everything on Github.

+## Dashboard Breakdown
+  * The dashboard is fully interactable
+  * The Filters are dependent on each other and change according to selection